DimiKoliat/Thesis/README.md

 - **Completion Month/Year:** July 2022

 ## Summary
-This thesis project focuses on the visualization and analysis of index data.
-It includes visualization techniques such as line charts, bar charts, tables, and maps.
-Additionally, it incorporates a clustering algorithm (k-means) for data analysis.
+The current diploma thesis addresses the visualization and analysis of indicator data.
+Data visualization employs various visualization techniques, including different types of charts such as line charts or bar charts, as well as other techniques like tables or maps.
+One of the techniques used for data analysis is clustering, accomplished through a machine learning algorithm known as k-means.
+The means of user interaction is a website.
+Indicator data were sourced from CSV files, modified, and stored in a database.
+With the assistance of a server, these data are then presented on the website in an appropriate format.

 ## Usage
 Interaction with the data is facilitated through a website.
 Data is sourced from CSV files, modified, and stored in a database.
 The website provides visualization and clustering of data, allowing researchers and business professionals to draw conclusions for the selected indices.